 The second day lasts 9 hours and is broken up into two different test formats.
 The first part is a multiple-choice test of 180 items divided into 6 sections of 30 questions each, with 45 minutes for each section.
 The second part consists of case simulations (administered through a computer, not using live standardized patients as in Step 2 CS).
 There are 13 cases, and you get 10 to 20 minutes to answer all of the questions related to each case.

 You don’t have to schedule the two days of Step 3 back-to-back.
 However, you must take Day 1 before Day 2, and the two days cannot be more than two weeks apart from each other.
 It’s best to schedule your exam near the end of a lighter rotation, or even a period of time off.
 This will give you time to prepare for the exam.
-If you

 How much does your score on Step 3 really matter?

 Honestly, the answer to this question depends on what your future in medicine looks like.
 If you’re planning to go straight into practice after your residency ends, then it may not be particularly important how well you score on this exam – as long as you pass it, of course.
 If you’re thinking of continuing your education after residency, such as by doing a fellowship in a subspecialty, then your particular Step 3 score may become more important, especially if you’ve chosen a more competitive field.